HOME WISE Uranium Project > Mining & Milling > Issues >

 Demonstration at Sept-Îles against uranium exploration and mining in Québec

-More than 1200 people joined a demonstration against uranium exploration and mining in Québec, organized by the group Sept-Îles Sans Uranium external link at Sept-Îles on Dec.
+More than 1200 people joined a demonstration against uranium exploration and mining in Québec, organized by the group Sept-Îles Sans Uranium at Sept-Îles on Dec.
 13, 2009.
 (Radio Canada/Le Soleil Dec.
 13, 2009)

 Terra Ventures Inc. puts uranium exploration at controversial Lac Kachiwiss project on hold